 But genius was not enough in the face of the Great Depression.
 Controlling interest in Lockheed was purchased by the DetroitAircraft Corporation.
 In 1931 it went into receivership, and Vultee was replaced as chief engineer by Richard Von Hake.
 Vultee accepted a job developing and teaching drafting and engineering courses at the Curtiss-Wright Technical Institute.
 He also took a post as chief engineer for the E.M.
 Smith Corporation (EMSCO) in Downey.
 But the Depression smothered new designs at EMSCO as well and he left, but eventually he went off on his own in pursuit of financial backing for some ideas that he and Vance Breese had for a single-engine six passenger monoplane V-1 (V for Vultee).

-Vultee's search ended when he met Errett Lobban Cord in September 1931.
+Vultee's search ended when he met Errett Lobban Cord (see below) in September 1931.
 Cord, the head of the Cord Corporation, owned two aviation companies, Stinson Aircraft and Lycoming Motors, two automobile companies, Auburn and Dusenberg, and five other engine manufacturers.
 In early 1931, Cord had founded two airlines and he saw Vultee's high-speed transport as a replacement for the Stinson tri-motors these airlines were operating.
 In January 1932, Cord formed the Airplane Development Corporation as a subsidiary of the Cord Corporation, with Vultee as chief engineer, to begin work on the Vultee V-1 transport.
 The company initially used a hangar in Burbank, California.
 The V-1 was a popular aircraft, and American Airways ordered ten.
 Completed as a prototype in 1933, it was the fastest plane of its kind with a top speed of 235 mph.
 When modified by American Airways it was known as the V-1A.
 The federal government's regulation of civil aviation, created an unexpected reversal of fortune by ruling that all commercial passenger planes be Multi-engine.
 The V-1A was single engine, and was thus grounded for passenger use.

 In early 1932, Cord faced labor problems with his airlines pilots and he sold both airlines to American Airways in exchange for seven percent of the stock of American's parent company, the Aviation Corporation.
 By late 1932, Cord had purchased 30 percent of the stock in the Aviation Corporation and after a bitter stockholder's battle, Cord gained control of the company.
 More here from The Western Museum of Flight